zakitworld/zakitworld24/README.md

 Web Developer and Designer
 --------------------------

 I've been learning to code for four years now after gaining admission to further my education at University.
-I started with C++ but have really found a passion for front-end development.
+I started with C++ but have really found a passion for Full-stack development.

 *   🌍  I'm based in Accra, Ghana 🇬🇭
 *   🖥️  See my portfolio at [MyPortfolio](http://zakitworld.netlify.app )